 My daily intentions are to stay aware of the beauty and mystery of life, to be an instrument of good, to continuously recognize our human capacity for growth and evolution, and to create a more equitable, joyful world.

-When I'm not teaching or practicing yoga, I also love walking around New Orleans, be a plant mama, and finding opportunities to be in nature.
+When I'm not teaching or practicing yoga, I also love walking around New Orleans, eating vegan goodies, and finding opportunities to be in nature.

 MY TRAINING TIMELINE